sonofeft/PyHatch/docs/project_checklist.rst

 ----------------------------

 #.
 Check that your project's name is available on PyPI_.
 Go to `<https://pypi.python.org/pypi>`_ and use the search feature to verify that your desired project name is available.
 When you decide on an available name, you can create a repository and register it with PyPI_.
+    * Also look for a project that already does what you intend to do.
+    * You may be able to contribute to an existing project instead of recreating a wheel ;-).

 #.
 Set up the project on GitHub_ or Bitbucket_ (I recommend GitHub_).
     * For GitHub_ (see :ref:`internal_new_github_proj`)